 2008 SBI participant Alyssa Vaughan, a senior at University Prep in Seattle, said of her experience, “I learned a lot about the business world and specifically what I would like to study while in college.
 We went to companies such as Costco and Qwest and learned about their techniques for success.
 The program really taught me a lot to help with my future.”

 Carl Marino took over the position of Director of SBI in 2009.
-He is building upon the solid foundation that Thomas established.
+He built upon the solid foundation that Thomas established.

 Listen to what Albers dean Joe Phillips has to say about SBI.